annagrotius/IMDB-review-classifier/README.md

 part of the final assignment for the course Python for Text Analysis, taught at the Vrije Universiteit Amsterdam in the [Humanities Research Master: Linguistics](http://masters.vu.nl/en/programmes/linguistics-research/index.aspx) (track [Human Language Technology](http://www.cltl.nl/teaching/human-language-technology/)).*

-data
-where it is from
-download from there
-run the script to create train data

 ## Data
 The dataset used is called the 'Large Movie Review Dataset' by Maas et al. (2011) and it can be downloaded [here](http://ai.stanford.edu/~amaas/data/sentiment/).
 The data set was already split into negative